Harry-Waterman/def-acc-logiq/Harbour/README.md

 ## Overview

-Harbour runs a Neo4j graph database instance using Docker Compose.
-This database acts as the central data collection point for the application.
+Harbour runs a Neo4j graph database instance and an API server using Docker Compose.
+The database acts as the central data collection point for the application, and the API server translates JSON payloads from the Chrome extension into Neo4j graph operations.

 ## Database Configuration